Article first published May 2016, updated July 2019

 What you need to do is authenticate your emails, so that the receiving mail server has verifiable records to check against and say, yes, this email is from Campaign Monitor and not a phisher or a spoofer pretending to be Campaign Monitor.

 What does a receiving mail server look for?

-The receiving mail server looks for specific items of information in your email and in the DNS records of your domain in order to determine whether the email is legitimate, safe for its users to receive and then, whether the email is being sent from an authorized source.
+The receiving mail server looks for specific items of information in your email (as well as the DNS records of your domain) in order to determine whether the email is legitimate and safe for its users to receive, and then, whether the email is being sent from an authorized source.